This Is The Scariest Line In

 A word on this supermarket: It is both familiar and not.
 The aisles are the same, the artfully placed wicker baskets suggest a bohemian chic home aesthetic.
 They could be in a futuristic Whole Foods.
 But here, labels have been replaced with pictures, because women aren't supposed to read.
 Oddly enough, this does more to remind of artisanal hipster ketchup than anything else.

 Clearly, this is the focal point of the handmaids' day.
-They talk, and socialize.
+They talk, and socialise.
 But don't get too comfortable — one of them slips, mentioning that Offred's Commander Waterford is "really high up, his name's in the news."
-The uncomfortable glances are enough to suggest that everyone realizes this woman has transgressed, and they don't really know what to do about it.
+The uncomfortable glances are enough to suggest that everyone realises this woman has transgressed, and they don't really know what to do about it.

 After the market, it's time for a stroll by the river.
 It's lovely — there's water, trees, and a wall where men have been left to hang.
-There are three: a priest (probably a dissenting one, given the religious nature of this society), a doctor (symbolized by a fetus, suggesting he performed abortions), and a gay man (looks like Hitler's pink triangle has been recycled).
+There are three: a priest (probably a dissenting one, given the religious nature of this society), a doctor (symbolised by a foetus, suggesting he performed abortions), and a gay man (looks like Hitler's pink triangle has been recycled).

 Advertisement